EmVot/CI2024_lab1/README.md

 + Approach 3 is the one which performs its decisions in the most ocultaed way, but its effectiveness strongly depends on the initial state, as we can see it produce results that are better worse, or quite on par w.r.t. the other two approaches

-To better study the behavoiur of the three RHMC algorithms we take in consideration the fitness curve w.r.t. configuration 3
+To better study the behavoiur of the three RHMC algorithms we take in consideration the fitness curve w.r.t. configuration 3 Looking at the results shown in the notebook we can see that:
++ Approach 1 gets reaches saturation in the last steps
++ Approach 2 does not saturate with the constraints given, suggesting that
++ + A more efficient contraint on the stop condition exists
+  + We could implement self-evoltuion strategies for the learning rate (not the focus of this laboratory)
++ Approach 3 reaches very fast the solution (very few points plotted) and does not saturate like approach 1, which means it can handle like approach 2 self-evolution algorithm strategies